ibuttimer/TeamPicker/README.md

     Flag indicating if [instance_relative_config](https://flask.palletsprojects.com/en/2.0.x/api/?highlight=instance_relative_config) is relative to the [instance folder](https://flask.palletsprojects.com/en/2.0.x/config/#instance-folders).
     A setting of `f`, `false`, `n`, `no` or `0` is evaluated as *False*, otherwise the setting will be evaluated according to it's [truthy](https://docs.python.org/3/library/stdtypes.html#truth) value.

+> Ensure there is no `.env` file in the project root folder or any parent folders, otherwise an unexpected configuration may result.

 For example, to configure the application to use:
 * a configuration file `config.py` located in the [instance](instance) folder, and